apuder/iot-workshop/12/README.md

 <img src="http://diyhacking.com/wp-content/uploads/2016/07/esp8266_pinout-min.png"/>

+Note that the ESP8266 operates on 3.3V and the jumper on the FTDI cable needs to be set accordingly.
+Powering the ESP8266 with 5V will destroy it.
 The following wiring shows how the FTDI cable is connected to the ESP8266:

 <img src="doc/ESP8266Programmer_bb.png" width="50%"/>

 The wiring features two buttons: a reset and a flash button.
 The reset button causes the ESP8266 to reboot.
 The flash button is connected to GPIO pin 0.
 When the ESP8266 reboots, it will enter flashing mode when this pin is asserted to low.
-In order to flash a new sketch to the ESP8266, the following procedure is necessary: keep the flash button pressed while pressing the reset button.
+In order to upload a new sketch to the ESP8266, the following procedure is necessary: press the flash button and keep it pressed while also pressing the reset button.
 Both buttons can be released then.
 Once the ESP8266 is in flashing mode, a new sketch can be uploaded via the Arduino IDE.

 ### Arduino IDE